Get up to 8 weeks free + up to $750 off your move! Learn More

 2. What is included in my monthly rental rate?

 Monthly rental rates can vary widely, depending on what’s included in the cost.
-To avoid any surprises, ask for a breakdown of what’s covered.
 A few significant costs to ask about that vary from apartment to apartment include:

 • Utilities: Are water, electricity or gas included?